How to Access Property Records in Nevada

 Easements and Covenants

 You will also see easements and covenants that affect property.
-Easements and covenants appear on deeds dictating certain situations.
-Easements are rights of way allowing someone other than the owner to access the land for a specific purpose.
+Easements and covenants appear on deeds and dictate certain situations.
+Easements are rights of way that allow someone other than the owner to access the land for a specific purpose.
 A good example is a cellular company with towers installed on private land.
-The company can enter the land and maintain its towers without asking first.
+The company can enter the land and maintain its towers without first asking.
 Any new owners must honor this agreement.

 Covenants are strict rules about how the property can be used.
 You see these often in condo developments and gated communities.
 Some places don't allow pets, so you must adhere to that covenant when living there.